Qonfused/OSX-Hyper-V/docs/README.md

 ## ✨ Getting Started

+> [!IMPORTANT]
+> This project requires Python 3 to be installed.
+You can download the latest version of Python from the [official website](https://www.python.org/downloads/) or from the [Microsoft Store](https://apps.microsoft.com/search/publisher?name=Python+Software+Foundation&hl=en-us&gl=US).
+>
+> After installing Python, you can check if it's installed correctly by running the below command in PowerShell:
+> ```ps
+> python --version
+> ```

-If you opt to use one of the pre-built releases from this repository, you can skip to [3.
-Setting up Hyper-V](#3-setting-up-hyper-v).
+If you opt to use one of the pre-built releases from this repository, you can skip to [2.
+Configure OpenCore for your hardware](#2-configure-opencore-for-your-hardware) to setup OpenCore for your specific CPU, and then proceed to [4.
+Setting up Hyper-V](#4-setting-up-hyper-v) to create a new virtual machine.

+Those who wish to build this project from source can follow the below steps to clone this repository, build the EFI, and setup Hyper-V.

 ### 1. Clone this repository using Git